How to paint skin

 ► Lights and shadows (Theory)

-REFLECTED LIGHT: Also called indirect light, it is a type of light that comes from the body, it does not have light itself, but rather receives it from another because the light reflects it.
+REFLECTED LIGHT: Also called indirect light, it is a type of light that comes from the body, it does not have light itself, but rather receives light from another because the light reflects it.

 ► Paint skin